Resident Parking Permits

 How to apply

-You will need to provide the following:
+You will need to upload the following:

-• Proof of residence (for example bill payment, tenancy agreement, council tax bill, etc.)
+• Proof of residence (for example bill payment, tenancy agreement, Council Tax bill, etc.)

 • Proof of motor insurance for the vehicle you wish to register the permit with